-The audiobook version of the New York Bestselling, 50 Shades of Grey is narrated by Becca Battoe.
+Becca Battoe narrates the audiobook version of the New York Bestselling, 50 Shades of Grey.
 Ms. Battoe does an excellent job of delivering the dialogue between Steele and Grey in a manner that it seems as if there are a duo of narrators.
 With that being said, the 19 hours of audio becomes an even more enjoyable and intriguing experience.
 Admittedly, there are times when Becca’s delivery of the voices of male characters is slightly awkward and humorous, but overall she does a decent job.

 It is most impressive and convincing how Becca portrays Christian Grey.
 His smooth confidence as well as his intermediate domineering nature.
 She is able to capture impeccably Grey’s range of emotions as well as the fact they swing like a clock pendulum.